Giulio-grt/Computer-Vision-Motion-tracking/README.md

 ![Demo](assets/demo.gif)

-# Computer vision for human motion
+# Computer vision for human motion tracking
 Real-time sports performance analysis using computer vision.
 Pose estimation and motion tracking with data analysis for real-time feedback and performance optimization for athletes.